kenwheeler/slick/CONTRIBUTING.markdown

 ## Feature Requests

-If you would like to request or propose a feature, please do so in the the Slick subreddit or gitter chat:
+If you would like to request or propose a feature, please do so in the Slick subreddit or gitter chat:
 [reddit.com/r/slickcarousel](http://www.reddit.com/r/slickcarousel/) / [gitter.im/kenwheeler/slick](https://gitter.im/kenwheeler/slick).

 ## Pull requests